Contact:

 The choice of container format follows the material mix, piece size, and disposal route.
 The standing area is adapted to the container type.

-- Mesh boxes: for source-pure metal parts from steel shear, combination shears, or Multi Cutters; observe stackability
+• Mesh boxes: for source-pure metal parts from steel shears, combination shears, or Multi Cutters; observe stackability

 Material separation and sorting logistics in demolition

 A container parking area is the heart of source-sorted collection.
 The closer separation occurs to the point of generation, the more efficient transport and recycling become.
-Devices such as concrete demolition shear produce typical concrete/steel fractions; rock and concrete splitters enable defined break lines in natural stone and concrete that can be assigned precisely.
+Devices such as concrete demolition shears produce typical concrete/steel fractions; rock and concrete splitters enable defined break lines in natural stone and concrete that can be assigned precisely.
+Acceptance specifications of disposal partners, including contamination thresholds, should be posted at the standing area to avoid re-sorting.

 Relation to Darda GmbH products

-The location of the area is aligned with the work zones of concrete demolition shear, rock and concrete splitters, combination shears, steel shear, and Multi Cutters.
+The location of the area is aligned with the work zones of concrete demolition shears, rock and concrete splitters, combination shears, steel shears, and Multi Cutters.
 Hydraulic power units must be positioned so that hoses and lines do not cross traffic routes.
 For tank cutting or special cutting tasks, maintain distance to ignition sources and ensure clear separation of potentially hazardous substances.
-Rock wedge splitter in rock excavation promote a fractionation that can be loaded directly into suitable containers.
+Rock wedge splitters in rock excavation promote a fractionation that can be loaded directly into suitable containers.
+Where lines must traverse pathways, use hose bridges to maintain trip-free routes.

 Safety and marking